gatheringhallstudios/MHWorldData/README.md

 You can run the tests by executing `pipenv run pytest tests`.

 ## Data Sources
-The data collected by this project is an accumulation of various sources, including the game itself, official guidebooks, and other collections like [LartTyler's API](https://github.com/LartTyler/MHWDB-Docs/wiki), Kiranico (raw data only), and multiple Japanese wikis.
-Only data that came from the game itself and official booklets are collected.
-Handwritten tips and tricks do not come from the game and are not accepted in the repository.
+The data collected by this project is an accumulation of various sources, including manual entry from the game itself, official guidebooks, and other collections like [LartTyler's API](https://github.com/LartTyler/MHWDB-Docs/wiki), Kiranico (raw data only), and multiple Japanese wikis.
+Handwritten guides are not collected in the repository.

-If anything added here is yours, create an issue and I'll make sure to remove it.
+If we accidently anything added here is yours, create an issue and I'll make sure to remove it.

 ## License
 The build code is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).
-The data itself pertains to Monster Hunter World, which is owned by Capcom.
-You are free to use it, but I'd really appreciate it if you let me know what you're working on, and would be even more stoked if you let other people know where you got the data from in a note somewhere (although its not required).
+The data and images are from Monster Hunter World, which is owned by Capcom.
+You are free to use it, but I'd really appreciate it if you let me know what you're working on, and would be even more stoked if you let other people know where you got the data from in a note somewhere (although that's not required).

 ## Special Credits
 - DiscreetMath - For streaming the game to me as I copied data down, while I lamented my wait for the PC release.
-- [Vocalonation](https://github.com/ahctang) For helping me with translating and crossvalidating data.
+- [Vocalonation](https://github.com/ahctang) - For helping with translating and crossvalidating data.